-Project overview: In early 2017, PG&E will begin a roughly 16 month project to address contaminated soil at the site of a former manufactured gas plant (MGP) located on Mariposa Street, between F and G streets, in Fresno, California (site).
+Project overview: PG&E will be conducting an environmental cleanup project at the site of a former manufactured gas plant (MGP) located on Mariposa Street, between F and G streets, in Fresno, California (site).
+PG&E anticipates cleanup of the site will begin in summer 2020.
 The California Department of Toxic Substances Control (DTSC) oversees this voluntary project and work is coordinated with the San Joaquin Air Pollution Control District and the City and County of Fresno.

 Former Fresno-2 MGP around 1899.

 Site history: The former Fresno-2 MGP operated from 1881 to 1919, when natural gas became available.
 PG&E acquired the property in 1905, and the plant was closed and dismantled in 1919.
-Today, the site consists of a commercial business, former restaurant and a parking lot.
+Today, the site consists of three vacant lots and a former restaurant.

 There is no indication that PG&E's former MGP sites pose any health concerns to the public, based on our testing, experience, and extensive review of medical literature.